alqor/ml_academy/task_2/plan.md

       API Reference — scikit-learn 1.0.2 documentation)
       Partial densities for the classification task.
       Note: inside model feature selection techniques could be also used, actually.

+## ML model train and testing
+1. Data transformation for the selected models.
+   * Filling missed values.
+   * Scaling numerical features (consider several scalers - desirable)
+   * Encoding categorical features (OneHot, pd.get_dummy)
+2. Dataset split strategies and their application.
+   * Train-test split - assessment of the overfitting and underfitting.
+   * K-fold split - more accurate and more computationally heavy (different functions).
+   * Hyperparameter tuning.
+3. ML model pipelines.
+   * Transformers and estimators.
+   * Composition of the several steps into the one “Estimator”.
+4. ML model accuracy calculation.
+   * Regression metrics
+   * Classification metrics.

+## ML model feature selection.
+1. Outer criteria.
+2. Inner criteria.
+3. Feature transformation (optional).

+## ML model comparison.
+1. Bias-vs-variance trade-off.
+2. Model complexity.
+3. Time complexity.

+## Creative task: predict another variable.
+1. Repeat pipeline building procedure for other variables in the dataset.
+2. Analyze the obtained results - insights from the ML models.
+3. Compare results with the Exploratory Data Analysis stage.